Edit

 Enter the calculation or use the provided templates.

-Screenshot of the visual calculations edit mode with the templates menu opened.
+Screenshot showing the visual calculations edit mode.
+The templates menu is opened.

 For example, to calculate a running sum of visits, use the Running sum template:

-Screenshot of the visual calculations edit mode with a running sum calculation applied.
+Screenshot showing the visual calculations edit mode with a running sum calculation.

 Note